danchoi/vmail/README.markdown

 the current query plus a history of previous vmail search queries.
 You can edit any line in this mini-editor and press ENTER to perform the query on that line.

-## Command line mode and batch processing
+## Command-line mode and batch processing

-You can invoke vmail in non-interactive mode to perform batch processing.
+You can invoke vmail in non-interactive command-line mode.
+This is very useful for batch processing and for using vmail in Unix pipelines and automated scripts.

 If you redirect vmail's output from STDOUT to a file, vmail will output the message list resulting from a search query to a file.